RevOps Consulting for B2B SaaS Companies

 Most RevOps consulting still defaults to recommending off-the-shelf SaaS tools for every process gap.
 Need better forecasting?
 Buy Clari.
 Need quoting?
 Implement Salesforce CPQ.
 Need contract management?
 License Ironclad.

 A different approach is emerging.
 Instead of layering more software on top of broken processes, applied AI makes it possible to build custom revenue workflows that handle exceptions, routing, approval logic, and document generation inside your existing environment.
-Fraction of the cost.
-No vendor lock-in.
-Built around how your team actually works.

-This isn't about replacing humans with automation.
-It is about eliminating the £300k+ annual SaaS sprawl that most scaling companies accumulate between Series A and Series C, and replacing it with architecture that compounds rather than fragments.
+It is about eliminating the £300k+ annual SaaS sprawl that most scaling companies accumulate between Series A and Series C. Replacing it with architecture that compounds rather than fragments.

 When RevOps Consulting Makes Sense